-In the summer, you might be able to swim or snorkel at the Banzai Pipeline, but don’t even think about it in the winter.
-I’ve seen 40-foot waves in the winter, they are no joke!
+You might be able to swim or snorkel at the Banzai Pipeline in the summer, but don’t even think about it in the winter.
+I’ve seen 40-foot waves in the winter; they are no joke!

 It is, however, a fantastic place to watch experienced surfers, get a tan, and eat your macadamia nuts.